 This Turkey Panini was inspired by a Chicken sandwich I had at Earl's restaurant years ago.
-It had a creamy garlic aioli, Brie cheese, fig spread and apples; and it was divine!
+It had a creamy garlic aioli, Brie cheese, fig spread, and apples, and it was divine!
 I kept going back, hoping it was on their menu, but it never was.
 So, I had to create my own version of that sandwich.
-This sandwich is similar, but I use leftover roasted turkey and a homemade cranberry aioli instead of chicken and garlic aioli.
-This turkey and cranberry sandwich is perfect for using up those Thanksgiving leftovers or Christmas turkey dinner leftovers!
+This turkey and cranberry sandwich is a great recipe for using up those Thanksgiving leftovers or Christmas turkey dinner leftovers!

 Jump to: